MySecondLanguage/django-price-sync/README.md

-# Price sync with django and regular Expression
+# Price sync for django app

 ### Database
 > You can connect any database you want but currently we connected Postgresql